We played the Secret Mission game with Vancouver Mysteries and it was so much fun! It’s a perfect Halloween activity to play with friends or family.

 TIP #9: Plan to go out for drinks or food afterwards.
 Half the fun is talking about your adventures afterwards.

 TIP #10: The Secret Mission game is suitable for players who are ages 12 and older.
 Every team though requires at least one adult.

 TIP #11: The Vancouver Lookout is a great nearby attraction.
 From it you can get an amazing birds’ eye view of the city (including all the places you went during your game).
 Historic Gastown is also close by.

 The Secret Mission isn’t the only adventure game that Vancouver Mysteries offers.
 They also have a Crime in Downtown one where you have to solve a cold-case murder.
 There is a Heroes & Villains one where you get to save the city from a monster.
 There is a family-friendly version of this game too.
 It’s a little easier and fun for adults to play with children ages 8 and older.

-The newest game with Vancouver Mysteries is The Case of the Hotel Detective which, instead of playing in the streets of downtown Vancouver, you can play indoors wherever you want (including at home, in your hotel room or at your office).
+Another game with Vancouver Mysteries is The Case of the Hotel Detective which, instead of playing in the streets of downtown Vancouver, you can play indoors wherever you want (including at home, in your hotel room or at your office).

 To learn more about the above games see the Vancouver Mysteries website.

 Other articles that might be of interest include the following: